 The Network Admin Themes Screen controls which themes are available to Site administrators in their Administration > Appearance > Themes Screen.
-Network Administrators must install the themes in the wp-content/themes folder for the themes to be available.
-Themes can also be selectively activated for individual Sites in the Theme Info section when Editing a site via Administration > Network Admin > Sites.
+Network Administrators must install the themes in the wp-content/themes folder for the themes to be available, and Network Enabled in this screen.

-This table lists all of your categories by row.
-Categories are displayed hierarchically and alphabetically by the folder name used for storing that theme in the wp-contents/themes folder.
+This table lists all of your installed Themes by row.
+Themes are displayed alphabetically by the folder name used for storing that theme in the wp-contents/themes folder.

 The table of themes contains the following columns: